U.S., Canadian trade chiefs air concerns ahead of USMCA trade deal meeting

 “Minister Ng reiterated that it was in the best interest of both countries to reach an agreement on softwood lumber and raised the impacts of solar safeguards,” the trade ministry said.

-Ng also brought up a dispute over Michigan Governor Gretchen Whitmer's order that Canadian pipeline company Enbridge (ENB.TO) shut down a crude pipeline over safety concerns, a move Canada says would violate a 1977 treaty. read more
+Ng also brought up a dispute over Michigan Governor Gretchen Whitmer’s order that Canadian pipeline company Enbridge shut down a crude pipeline over safety concerns, a move Canada says would violate a 1977 treaty.

 The trade ministry said Ng “noted the importance of the continued safe operation of Line 5” which runs under the Straits of Mackinac in the Great Lakes.